Determinant and Pfaffian formulas for particle annihilation: Prescribed annihilation: computational evidence

 \section{Prescribed annihilation: computational evidence}

-The annihilation formula (\Cref{thm:annihilation}) introduces ghost particles to restore the $n \times n$ matrix after annihilation has reduced the number of surviving particles, and labels the resulting ghost pairs by a uniform random numbering: they do not remember which initial particles produced them.
+The annihilation formula (\Cref{thm:annihilation}) introduces ghost particles to restore the $n \times n$ matrix after annihilation has reduced the number of surviving particles, and labels the resulting ghost pairs by a uniform random numbering, since ghosts do not remember which initial particles produced them (\Cref{sec:setup-annihilation}).
 Can the formula be refined to specify which particles annihilate---that is, can one obtain a Karlin--McGregor-type expression for the weight of a prescribed annihilation pattern?
-For $n = 2$ the question is vacuous (there is only one pair), so the first nontrivial case is $n \geq 3$ with a single prescribed annihilation.
+For $n = 2$ the question is vacuous (there is only one pair).